 Inherited conditions such as Fanconi anemia, Shwachman-Diamond syndrome, and Diamond-Blackfan anemia, can damage cells and also cause aplastic anemia.

 - One way to treat aplastic anemia is with a blood transfusion.
 You’ll get a donor’s blood through a vein.
-A stem cell transplant also treats aplastic anemia.
+A stem cell transplant can also treat aplastic anemia.
 It replaces the damaged stem cells in your bone marrow with healthy cells.

 In this group of blood disorders, your body can't use iron to make hemoglobin -- the protein that carries oxygen in your blood.
 The iron buildup causes the formation of abnormal red blood cells called sideroblasts.

 There are two main types of sideroblastic anemia:

 Acquired sideroblastic anemia can be caused by exposure to certain chemicals or drugs.

 Hereditary sideroblastic anemia happens when a gene mutation disrupts normal hemoglobin production.
 This gene produces “heme,” the part of hemoglobin that carries oxygen.

 Symptoms for both types include: